audionerd/wordpress-machine/README.md

 	vagrant ssh
 	cd /vagrant/site/site-theme

-NOTE: If you don't have a `site-theme`, you can create one, with:
+NOTE: If you don't have a Forge-generated `site-theme`, you can create one, with:

 	vagrant ssh
 	cd /vagrant/site